So many VPNs compete for your attention that they can all start to seem the same.

 In particular, we strongly recommend you avoid free VPN services.
 As the adage goes, if you don’t pay for the product, you probably are the product.
 Free VPNs typically offer a lower-quality service and can even have counterproductive consequences for your privacy.

 Lastly, VPN subscriptions often come with bonus features that extend your VPN’s capabilities.
 These include SOCKS5 and DNS proxies, obfuscation, Tor over VPN, double VPN connections, modulating IP addresses, malware and ad blocking, DDoS protection, and so on.

 Depending on what you need, these can be the deciding factor between two or more VPNs.

-What can you do with a VPN?
+What you can do with a VPN

 VPNs are used for a wide variety of purposes.
 Generally speaking, the two primary reasons people use VPN are to improve privacy and unblock content and services.
 We’ll cover a few of the major use cases here.

 In many countries and certain environments, the web is censored.
 Nationwide censorship is especially prevalent among autocracies in Asia and the Middle East, although they are far from the only countries to block websites, apps, and other online content.